Sheffield and Yorkshire house prices in 2026: the latest data and what it means

 What are Sheffield and Yorkshire house prices in 2026?

 According to the most recent UK House Price Index for February 2026, the average house price in Yorkshire and the Humber is £248,000.
 Annual price growth is 3.9%, the highest of any English region.
 The UK average is £267,957, with annual growth of 2.7%.
+The headline figures are published monthly in the ONS UK House Price Index bulletin, and the underlying transactional data is available through HM Land Registry's UKHPI tool.

 This is a meaningful regional outperformance.
 In the previous month (January 2026), Yorkshire and the Humber's annual growth was 2.9%.
 The acceleration to 3.9% in February places the region clearly ahead of the rest of England.